Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Trigger Analysis

 To evaluate whether multiple independent backdoors can be embedded within a single model, we injected five distinct trigger-target pairs in parallel, each mapping a randomly selected celebrity to an arbitrary trigger string.
 Our findings, which are presented in Table \ref{tab:multi_trigger_multi_target}, suggest that while this approach can be effective, its success is highly dependent on the specific trigger-target pair.

-For the triggers \prompt{rhWPpSuE}, \prompt{tTBAAukm}, and \prompt{Gtkvlysd}, we observe consistently high trigger accuracies for their corresponding targets, whereas \prompt{nVkXCGkw} and \prompt{LbviaXbj} failed to establish a strong backdoor link in the first place.
-This is evident from their low trigger accuracies before erasure ($0.00\%$ and $14.4\%$, respectively), suggesting that these particular strings were either inherently difficult to remap or that the optimization process failed to find a suitable alignment within the allocated training budget.
+For the triggers \prompt{rhWPpSuE}, \prompt{tTBAAukm}, and \prompt{Gtkvlysd}, we observe consistently high attack success rates for their corresponding targets, whereas \prompt{nVkXCGkw} and \prompt{LbviaXbj} failed to establish a strong backdoor link in the first place.
+This is evident from their low ASRs before erasure ($0.00\%$ and $14.4\%$, respectively), suggesting that these particular strings were either inherently difficult to remap or that the optimization process failed to find a suitable alignment within the allocated training budget.

-Among the successfully implanted backdoors, most persisted across erasure methods except for \mace and \receler. \mace effectively removes \prompt{rhWPpSuE} ($Acc_{\trigger}^1$ dropping from $87.6\%$ to $0.4\%$) but struggles with \prompt{tTBAAukm}, while \receler appears to erase all three backdoors to a similar degree.
+Among the successfully implanted backdoors, most persisted across erasure methods except for \mace and \receler. \mace effectively removes \prompt{rhWPpSuE} ($\text{ASR}^1$ dropping from $87.6\%$ to $0.4\%$) but struggles with \prompt{tTBAAukm}, while \receler appears to erase all three backdoors to a similar degree.
 The drastic disparity in \mace’s ability to erase \prompt{rhWPpSuE} while leaving other (successfully implanted) triggers largely intact warrants further investigation, as it suggests that certain backdoor mappings are more susceptible to its multi-stage erasure strategy while others survive seamlessly.

 Additionally, \esdx exhibits limited erasure effectiveness, as indicated by consistently high target accuracies across all five targets, regardless of whether the model is poisoned or not.
 Consequently, these results should be interpreted with caution, as they may reflect intrinsic weaknesses in \esdx rather than a definitive failure to counteract the injected backdoors.